Mansh05/cnc-cqrs/README.md

 ## Code of Conduct

 Everyone interacting in the Cnc::Cqrs project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/cnc-cqrs/blob/master/CODE_OF_CONDUCT.md).

+# Change Logs
+## 0.5.7
+Current user is not something which will always be present.
+If not present than its always treated as public view.

+## 0.5.8
+When executing the handler it should respond with the response object that it gives.